-Inhabits areas of submerged vegetation or tangled roots along the banks of flowing streams and rivers.
+Inhabits areas of submerged vegetation, dead leaves and sticks or tangled roots along the banks of gently flowing streams and rivers.

 Maximum Standard Length